ahmadkh1995/PCL_Probabilistic_Robotic/README.md

 ### Iterative closest point (ICP):
 (Source : WikiPedia)
-- is an algorithm employed to minimize the difference between two clouds of points.
+- ICP is an algorithm employed to minimize the difference between two clouds of points.
 ICP is often used to reconstruct 2D or 3D surfaces from different scans, to localize robots and achieve optimal path planning (especially when wheel odometry is unreliable due to slippery terrain), to co-register bone models, etc.

-Inputs: reference and source point clouds, initial estimation of the transformation to align the source to the reference (optional), criteria for stopping the iterations.
+**Inputs:** reference and source point clouds, initial estimation of the transformation to align the source to the reference (optional), criteria for stopping the iterations.

-Output: refined transformation.
+**Output:** refined transformation.

 Essentially, the algorithm steps are: